Notice how well you sleep in hotels with crazy blackout curtains? There's a reason for that.

 Why We Sleep in The Dark

 Darkness is key to keeping our bodies on the right wake/sleep schedule and our bedrooms are anything but dark.
-We’ve got phones shining in our faces and blinds that don’t do anything to block the bright streetlight outside.
+We have blue light from our phones shining in our faces and blinds that don't block the bright street light outside.

 Darkness signals a melatonin release - the brain chemical that makes us sleepy.
 All of this light at night can throw off the whole system and lead to sleep loss and chronic health problems.
 It's important to gradually reduce the amount of light around you as you approach bedtime and to keep it dark when you're sleeping.